ShahbazAlamChoton/EDA/README.md

 # EDA
- Exploratory data analysis using R and Python
+ Exploratory data analysis of the gapminder and titanic datasets using R and Python